How to Reclaim Your Focus in a Hyperconnected World

 The good news?
 Focus is a trainable skill, not a lost art.
 And you don’t need to escape to the Himalayas to get it back.

-The Focus Formula – 5 Ways to Rewire Your Attention
+The Focus Formula Five Ways to Change How You Pay Attention

 2. Tame the Tech